nooma-42/NOOMA-42/README.md

 - 📫 How to reach me: paul.tc.yu@gmail.com;
 - 😄 Pronouns: he/him

 I'm a student pursuing my master's degree in computer science in National Taiwan University, in Sudo Research as blockchain researcher intern, and in Ethereum Foundation PSE team as an ecosystem development grantee (acceleration program coordination).
-I started out with economics background and explored data analysis and machine learning previously.
-During my undergraduate, I interned in global supply chain and implement internal digital transformation project.
-At the same time, I also worked part-time for music company on building categorizing model.
-After graduation, I worked full time as a IT consultant and implement enterprise data system.
-In late 2022, I took the cs251 and get to know zero knowledge proof.
-This has been my current focus.
-I expect to dive deeper into this field

 ---